jharris1993/micropython-gigglebot/docs/source/index.rst

 .. figure::  _static/images/GiggleBot-Line_Follower_900x.jpg
    :align:   center

-For step by step installation instructions and how to get started, please see the main `GiggleBot website <https://www.gigglebot.io/pages/program-the-gigglebot-robot-micropython>`_
+For step by step installation instructions and how to get started, please see the main `GiggleBot website <https://www.gigglebot.io/pages/program-the-gigglebot-robot-micropython>`_.
+You can also follow the instructions in this documentation by going over :ref:`here <getting-started>`.

 For an introduction to MicroPython on the Micro:Bit, see the `official tutorial <https://microbit-micropython.readthedocs.io/en/latest/index.html>`_.